aceontech/aceontech.github.io/_posts/2013-11-27-how-to-parse-rss-podcasts-with-nodejs.markdown

 And..
 That's all there is to it, really.
 In essence, just a couple of lines of JavaScript were required to convert the RSS feed into a plain JSON object.
 This object can now be stored away into a database or the like.
 Not too shabby.

+I would like to point out that you may not want to parse the whole feed every time a user requests it.
+A better (less resource-hungry) solution would be to cache the parsed feed and only refresh it once the feed's [TTL](http://www.w3schools.com/rss/rss_tag_ttl.asp) has expired.

 ## GitHub
-You can find [my working example](http://github.com/) on GitHub.
-It uses Express to route HTTP call to the correct controller.
+You can find [my working example](https://github.com/aceontech/aot-nodejs-feedparser-sample) on GitHub.
+It uses Express to route HTTP calls to the correct controller.
 Try it out.

 ## Errata
 As a front-end app developer I don't often get to dabble with server-side code.
 Why?
 Perhaps because it's a little too abstract, or just a wee bit daunting to approach without sufficient background.
 The JavaScript-based  [NodeJS](http://nodejs.org/), however, turns out to be a different beast altogether.
 It has been on my radar since its inception in 2009, but until recently, I never dug into it for real (I have merely used it once or twice to hack something together quickly).
 The ecosystem surrounding Node has become vibrant and mature, with the [NPM Registry](https://npmjs.org/) as the main vehicle for acquiring third-party/open source libraries.
 It currently serves almost 50,000 modules, and solicits over 7 million downloads per day.
 It's functionally comparable to [CocoaPods](http://cocoadocs.org/) for iOS, or [Bower](http://bower.io/) for front-end JavaScript (honorable mentions go to [NuGet](http://www.nuget.org/) and [Gradle](http://www.gradle.org/)).